renatobo/bonogps/software/README.md

 IF you are unsure of what board you are running, [check this introductory tutorial](https://randomnerdtutorials.com/getting-started-with-esp32/).

+You can update software OTA, check a later paragraph here on how as it's not enabled by default.

 ### PlatformIO

 Beside install PlatformIO (on VS Code as a recommendation), the build system uses a custom **python** script to determine the current software release version: `git_rev_macro.py` and it expects the project folder to be downloaded from github directly to build up the `GIT_REV` and `GIT_REPO` macro variables correctly.